mohith007-rgb/gramseva/README.md

 An important design decision

-The AI does not decide whether someone is officially eligible.
+The AI does not decide whether someone is officially eligible

 The language model is used to understand the user's description and extract structured information.